 - To be precise, all you have to do is think and believe positively.
 You should not allow negativity to enter your mind.
 If this happens, you cannot achieve the desired success in your life.
 So always try to think positively.

-- Positive thinking has many other benefits such as it has both mental and physical benefits.
+- Positive thinking has many other benefits, such as it has both mental and physical benefits.
 For example, if you are positive in your life, it will increase your life span.
-Besides, it will reduce the rate of depressions in your brain, and it will lower your blood pressure
+Besides, it will reduce the rate of depression in your brain and lower your blood pressure.

 - You don’t have to struggle to find and reach God.
-You have made your own curtains that are preventing you to reach God.
+You have made your own curtains that are preventing you from reaching God.
 So, struggle to tear those curtains to find the Almighty.

 - Do not ordinarily run your life; Do something that no one has done, something that will illuminate the world.
 Demonstrate that God’s creative principle works inside you.